Duotduot/T3A1/DuotDuot_T3A1.md

 fruits[1] = "grapefruit";
 console.log(fruits); //Output: ["apple", "grapefruit", "avocado"]

 11. **Explain how objects can be manipulated in JavaScript, using examples from the JavaScript programming language**
+Objects are a fundamental data structure used to store and manipulate collections of key-value pairs.
+Objects allow you to represent entities with properties and behaviors.
+Here are some examples of objects manipulation methods and examples:
+**A. Creating an Object:**
+let person = {
+  name: "John",
+  age: 21,
+  isStudent: true,
+};
+**B. Accessing Object Properties:**
+console.log(person.name); //Output: "John"
+console.log(person.age); //Output: "21"
+**C. Updating Object Properties:**
+person.age = 31;
+console.log(person.age); //Output: 31
+**D. Adding New Properties:**
+person.city = "New York";
+console.log(person.city); //Output: "New York"

+12. **Explain how JSON can be manipulated in JavaScript, using examples from the JavaScript programming language**